} -->

-Robert May's "To Make French Bread the Best Way"
+Robert May’s “To make French Bread the best way”

-An Onion Pottage, The Accomplisht Cook, Robert May
+Kitchen Adventures – An Onion Pottage, The Accomplisht Cook, Robert May

 An Onion Pottage